640 South State StreetDover, Delaware 19901

 If not treated, Lyme disease can cause meningitis, or an infection of the tissues covering the brain and spinal cord.
 It can also cause liver and heart problems; facial palsy, or the inability to control facial muscles; and other complications that may show up months or even years later.
 These include ongoing pain and tiredness, arthritis, and problems with memory and concentration.
 Lyme disease is the most common tick-borne condition in the U.S.

 The CDC recommends a two-step evaluation of your blood test.
 First, your blood sample is tested through a process called enzyme immunoassay (EIA) or indirect immunofluorescence assay (IFA).
 If this is positive for Borrelia antibodies, the sample is put through an immunoblot test, also known as a Western blot test.
 This test measures immunoglobulin G (IgG) and immunoglobulin M (IgM) antibodies in your blood.

 You will likely receive a positive diagnosis for Lyme disease if both the EIA/IFA and the Western blot test are positive.
-But in some cases, your doctor may order other tests, such as testing your cerebrospinal fluid.
+But in some cases, your healthcare provider may order other tests, such as testing your cerebrospinal fluid.

-You might have this test if your doctor suspects that you have Lyme disease.
+You might have this test if your healthcare provider suspects that you have Lyme disease.
 Symptoms include a red bump that looks like a spider bite that spreads into a red rash in a classic bull's-eye pattern.
 You may also have:

 Swollen lymph nodes

 Your healthcare provider may also order a test to look for Borrelia antibodies in your cerebrospinal fluid if you have signs that your central nervous system has been affected.
 This may also be done if the blood test results aren't clear.